 Have you ever found yourself in the beauty aisle or among all those beauty creams and foundations at a department store and wondered – what are all these letters?
 BB, CC, DD – what do they mean for me and my skin?
 With a little research, I’ve got answers!

 Defined: Beauty Balm

 Texture: Creamy and Moisturizing

-What You Can Expect: With its SPF protection, it provides daily protection from the sun as well as plenty of hydration.
+What You Can Expect: With its SPF, it provides daily protection from the sun and plenty of hydration.
 Additionally, it does offer more coverage that a tinted moisturizer.
-However, it does not contain much by way of anti-aging properties, so you must use other serums or creams with anti-aging properties to supplement for this lack of these properties.
+However, it does not contain any significant anti-aging ingredients, so you must use other serums or creams with anti-aging properties to supplement for this lack of these ingredients.